What are the essential research strategies for students?

-The Internet is an almost inexhaustible collection of information and it is constantly growing.
-Search engines are a tool that help us filter that information down to the exact piece of knowledge we are seeking.
-This is achieved through the careful selection of search terms.
-The specificity of these search terms used is key to successfully navigating the immense ocean of information available on the ’net..
+The Internet is an almost inexhaustible collection of information, and it is constantly growing.
+Search engines are a tool that helps us filter that information down to the exact piece of knowledge we are seeking.
+This is achieved primarily through the careful selection of search terms.
+The specificity of the search terms used is key to successfully navigating the immense ocean of information available on the ’net.

 The more refined our search queries are, the more likely the search engine will return relevant information to us, and the less time we will waste in the process.

-As Google is by far the most popular search engine out there, here are some quick tips to make sure you and your students are getting the most out of your Google searches (many of these work on other search engines too).
+As Google is by far the most popular search engine out there, here are some quick tips to make sure you and your students are getting the most out of your Google searches.
+However, note that many of these strategies work on other search engines too.

 Placing your search terms inside quotation marks (“”) ensures Google searches for the whole phrase, not just occurrences of the individual words in the phrase.
 This minimizes guesswork on the part of Google and ensures only the most relevant pages are returned to you.

 English contains a lot of ambiguity.
-While this is great for the poets out there, this can make researching some terms problematic.
-For example, if you are searching for the term ‘toast’ meaning speech, you may also get many results related to the breakfast staple.
-To remove results related to this meaning, simply type ‘toast -breakfast’ into the search bar.
-This tells Google to only return results including ‘toast’ and to exclude those results also containing the term ‘breakfast’.
+While this is great for the poets among us, it can make researching some terms problematic.
+For example, if you search for the term ‘toast’ meaning speech, you may also get many results related to the much-loved breakfast staple.
+Simply type ‘toast -breakfast’ into the search bar to remove results related to this meaning.
+This tells Google only to return results including ‘toast’ and to exclude those results also containing the term ‘breakfast.’

-Sometimes we come across a site that is a real treasure trove of information but that information is poorly indexed on the site menus.
+Sometimes we come across a site that is a real treasure trove of information but where information is poorly indexed on the site menus.
 Luckily, there is a way to search the content on a specific site.
-To do this, simply type the search terms into the search bar followed by ‘site:’ and then the specific site url.
-For example, if we wanted to search the Literacy Ideas website for mentions of the term ‘Visual Literacy’ we would enter:
+To do this, simply type the search terms into the search bar followed by ‘site:’ and then the particular site URL.
+For example, if we wanted to search the Literacy Ideas website for mentions of the term ‘Visual Literacy’, we would enter:

 visual literacy site:literacyideas.com